 Apache Parquet for .NET has come a long long way since the original idea in June 2017 (the first commit backdates to June 5).

 The first version was a truly naive attempt to implement a native, fully managed Apache Parquet reader and writer to use for many of our clients.
-It has started as my personal project, but since then moved to the wonderful Elastacloud company and still remained open-source.
+It has started as my personal project, but since then moved/mirrored to another company's repo for various reasons, and still remained open-source.
 It was almost complete, except for design limitations that didn't allow us to implement more complicated data structures like Maps, Structs or Lists, especially with crazy nesting schemes.
 That's how V2 has started which maintained compatibility for the most part, however was totally rewritten internally to support anything we like.

 Version 2 was almost perfect in this respect and brings Parquet supports to a totally new level.
 We support literally everything, the whole parquet specification.
 Moreover, we maintain compatibility with Cloudera Impala and Apache Drill which sometimes is quite challenging to be honest as they don't always conform to specs.
 Although we made it, this is not the end of the project as it turns out it's not perfect (from my pedantic point of view):

 - Parquet .NET Uses a lot of boxing.
 Original idea was to abstract the user from Parquet internal structure as much as possible and expose the data in a convenient way i.e. as a structure of rows.
 Alsothough it worked out nice, we've realised that rows cannot be represented effectively, as every row has a mixture of data types not known beforehand.
 This is going to change dramatically in V3 but i'll keep it a secret for now.